 This page discusses the effects of copper toxicity on the gut and digestion, as well as how a plant based diet contributes to copper toxicity.
 This discussion should not be taken in any way to knock the virtues of veganism / vegetarianism, as copper's affect on gut health affects everyone, regardless of dietary preference.
 The information here is presented with evidence from a nutritional / mineral perspective, further backed up by HTMA data, to inform, educate, and serve.
-Remember that, even diet aside, excess copper can build up for everyone from drinking water through copper piping (discussed at the bottom of this page), as well as from copper fungicides such as copper sulphates used on crops (as also discussed further below, and which contain oxidized copper that cannot be used by the mitochondria and is toxic to the body), congenitally, birth control methods, and a number of other sources.
+Remember that, even diet aside, excess copper can build up for everyone from drinking water through copper piping (discussed at the bottom of this page), as well as from glyphosate sprayed on crops (which tends to chelate zinc), fungicides such as copper sulphates also used on crops (as also discussed further below, and which contain oxidized copper that cannot be used by the mitochondria and is toxic to the body), congenitally, birth control methods, and a number of other sources.
 Diet, however, is a key contributor that needs to be acknowledged as part of a complete discussion.
 For the vegan reader, this section is not to dissuade from the plant based diet, but rather is offered as a source of further empowerment for the individual by providing a greater understanding of the biochemical effects of minerals, while encouraging proactive action through proper testing and added supplementation.

 The vegetarian diet, and even more so the vegan diet, puts one at significantly higher risk of having elevated levels of copper.
 How 'toxic' the copper accumulation becomes on your body depends on how long you've been following a plant based diet, the strength of your detox pathways, stressors in your life, and if other sources of copper (such as the birth control pill or IUD) are also contributing.
 Everyone reacts differently, and elevated copper levels do not necessarily translate into symptoms, initially.
 However, almost across the board, through HTMA data looking at the tissue level of copper, we see the copper toxic pattern as typical in the long-term vegan/vegetarian person.